alcesleo/keymail-example/README.md

 **This is an example application built with [keymail](https://github.com/alcesleo/keymail).**

-It is heavily influensed by <https://nomorepasswordsjustemail.meteor.com/> but using Rails.
+It is a simple message board with _login via email_ functionality, it is heavily influensed by <https://nomorepasswordsjustemail.meteor.com/> but using Rails.

 ## Developing